planetis-m/manu/readme.md

-# Morpheus - Nim Matrix module.
+# Morpheus — Nim Matrix library

 This is a port of the NIST JAMA library to Nim.